PollingReport.com

 48 44 8

 CNN/Opinion Research Corporation Poll.
 Dec.
 16-20, 2009.
 N=1,160 adults nationwide.
-MoE ± 3 (for all adults).
+Margin of error ± 3.

 "Do you think big financial institutions such as major banks and insurance companies do or do not have too much influence over decisions made by the Obama administration?"

-Do Do Not Unsure
+Do Do not Unsure

 % % %